TERREMEMBER/znbase/cloud/kubernetes/design/operator_design.md

 | ysqlPort       | TServer   | 5433          |

 #### podManagementPolicy
-Specify pod management policy for statefulsets created as part of YugabyteDB cluster.
+Specify pod management policy for statefulsets created as part of ZNbaseDB cluster.
 Valid values are `Parallel` & `OrderedReady`, `Parallel` being the default value.

 #### storage
 Specify storage configurations viz.
 Storage `count`, `size` & `storageClass` of volumes.
 Typically 1 volume per Master instance is sufficient, hence Master has a default storage count of `1`.
 If storage class isn't specified, it will be defaulted to `standard`.
 Make sure kubernetes admin has defined `standard` storage class, before leaving this field out.